vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 ## Hook

 Hook is a counterpart to Feed.
 It allows integrations to consume order update data differently.
-Instead of receiving events to form a queue that can be retrieved, a hook automatically sends the items to a URL provided by the user in the hook configuration. [block:callout]
+Instead of receiving events to form a queue that can be retrieved, a hook automatically sends the items to a URL provided by the user in the hook configuration.

-{ "type": "warning", "body": "Since Hook is a counterpart, [access](#access) follows the same principles described for Feed above.
+>⚠️ Since Hook is a counterpart, [access](#access) follows the same principles described for Feed above.
 This means each appKey can configure or access only one hook.
 Different users that sharing the same appKey access the same hook.
-We recommend configuring one hook per appKey per user, ensuring that each user has access to their own hook." } [/block]
+We recommend configuring one hook per appKey per user, ensuring that each user has access to their own hook.

 ### Configuration